rllov/GeminiAIcalculator/README.md

 Day 4: Trying to implement geminiai, but still can't call it because of one issue that I'm having.
 I have my api-key in an env file so that it is not open to public to see.
 However, I am unable to call the apikey in this env.
 Not sure why.
 Spent 1 hour trying to get through this.

 Day 5-7: Completed the ai call when pressing buttons, but it isn't displaying the result in the display once updated.
 Spent too long that I lost the track time.
 Lets say it was around 3 hours total.
+Tried to deploy to github pages and it said that they key is leaked.
+AUGH!
+Now I have to learn how to incorporate a backend.
+I don't know how long that will take.